Fermionic Casimir densities for a uniformly accelerating mirror in the Fulling-Rindler vacuum: VEV of the energy-momentum tensor

 and the VEV of the energy-momentum tensor vanishes $\left\langle T_{\mu }^{\nu }\right\rangle _{\mathrm{ren}}^{\mathrm{(M)}}=0$.
 Comparing with the results obtained above for the Fulling-Rindler vacuum, we see that the situation here is significantly different from the case of a boundary uniformly accelerating through the Fulling-Rindler vacuum.
 In the latter case, the fermion condensate vanishes for a massless field in spatial dimensions $D\geq 2$, while the VEV of the energy-momentum tensor is nonzero.

 The above calculation of the VEVs does not use a specific representation of the Dirac matrices $\gamma ^{(b)}$.
 In particular, this means that the results obtained for the fermion condensate and the vacuum energy-momentum tensor apply to both types of Dirac fields that realize two inequivalent irreducible representations of the Clifford algebra in an odd number of spacetime dimensions ($D$ being an even number).
 2D Dirac materials are among the interesting condensed matter realizations of the Dirac model in spatial dimension $D=2$.
 The long-wavelength dynamics of the electronic subsystem in such materials (the most famous example of which is graphene) is described by the Dirac equation, in which the Fermi velocity of the electrons is used instead of the speed of light (see, e.g., \cite {Gusy07,Cast09,Vafe14}).
+An effective Rindler metric for the corresponding quasiparticles can be generated by engineering the strain profile in graphene (see, for example, \cite{Iori12,Iori14,Bhar23} and references therein).
+The setup we discussed can be used to model and investigate edge-induced effects in these 2D structures within the framework of effective Dirac theory.